- 1 Best Gun Safes Under $1000

 Barska’s extra large biometric safe has a biometric dial which allows you to access the inside of the safe quickly and securely with only a scan of your finger.
 This scanning technology can store up to 120 different fingerprints and is the perfect solution to have instant access to the contents of your safe.
 Now, you might think 120 different fingerprints might be an exaggeration, that nobody needs that many, and you might actually be true,

 But the fact is, you shouldn’t scan a single fingerprint.
 Think about it, you only scan the fingerprint of your right index finger.
 All’s good until the night you accidentally burn your right hand while cooking.

 What should you do now?
 Waste time finding the spare keys?
 Nonsense.
 The best way to avoid this kind of problems is to scan all your fingers.
 If you can’t use one, use another.
 Simple as that.
-The interior is lined in material that protects your valuables from scratches and has a 16-position rack and removable storage shelves you can use to organize your guns and documents.
+The interior is lined with material that protects your valuables from scratches and has a 16-position rack and removable storage shelves you can use to organize your guns and documents.

 This safe uses a five-point dead-point system for locking and the construction is made out of solid steel.
 It also has 6 mounting bolts.
 The safe weighs 114 lbs., and has the following exterior dimensions: Height – 57”, Width – 13.75”, and Depth – 13.75”.
 This unit is not very large.
 It will only hold three long guns, but it will fit in small, tight spaces.
 This model does not offer any kind of fire protection.